Escape over a saddle by coloured noise: theory and numerics: Stochastic Dynamical Systems

 Degeneracy of the noise can arise in a second way.
 To enhance model realism, coloured noise can be applied to the momentum dimensions, instead of white noise.
 A mathematically simple form of coloured noise is given by filtering white noise, i.e.~using the output $\xi$ of a stochastic differential equation of the form

-originally introduced by \citet{OUprocess}.
-In this formulation, $A$ is a general contracting matrix, and $\sigma\eta$ represents a white Gaussian process where $\eta$ represents the 'derivative' of a Wiener process in some number of dimensions with covariance matrix the identity and $\sigma$ is a matrix to map it to the dimension of $\xi$.
-The autocorrelation properties of higher-dimensional Ornstein-Uhlenbeck (OU) processes were analysed in \citet{Stochastic_processesBook}, which is essential for modelling non-memoryless mechanical systems. \citet{StochasticMethodsBook} further discussed the significance of filtered noise versus white noise in physical interpretations of SDEs.
-Adjusting the matrix $A$ allows to explicitly choose correlation times and oscillation behaviour of the random noise components, attaching physical parameters to the otherwise timescale-free and nowhere-differentiable white-in-time noise.
+a multi-dimensional form of an equation originally introduced by \citet{OUprocess}.
+In this formulation, $A$ is a general stable matrix, meaning all its eigenvalues have negative real parts.
+The autocorrelation properties of higher-dimensional Ornstein-Uhlenbeck (OU) processes were analysed in \citet{Stochastic_processesBook}, which is essential for modelling mechanical systems with memory. \citet{StochasticMethodsBook} further discussed the significance of filtered noise versus white noise in physical interpretations of SDEs.
+Adjusting the matrix $A$ allows to explicitly choose correlation times and oscillation behaviour of the random noise components $\xi$.
+While this attaches physical scales to the forcing, it is important to note that the filtered noise paths are continuous but nowhere differentiable with probability one \cite{adler1981geometry}.
 Figure \ref{fig:noisefiltered} provides the simplest example of passing white noise through a first-order low-pass filter.
-Note that it is impossible to plot a typical sample from white noise, because its value is nowhere defined, but what is plotted here is a sample of a discrete-time approximation.\\
+Note that it is impossible to plot a typical sample from white noise, because its value is nowhere defined, but what is plotted here is a sample of a discrete-time approximation. \\

-Thus, a simple way to model the effect of filtered noise is to augment the state space by a set of filter variables $\xi$ with OU dynamics.
+Thus, a simple way to model the effect of coloured noise is to augment the state space by a set of filter variables $\xi$ with OU dynamics.
 It has the advantage of keeping the model in the class of standard SDEs.
-But a clear consequence of such modelling is that the white noise acts only on the filter variables, not the original system, so the noise is automatically degenerate. \\
+But a clear consequence of such modelling is that the white noise acts only on the filter variables, not the original system, so the noise is automatically degenerate.
+Note, however, that because the filter dynamics are linear, the resulting filtered noise is still Gaussian. \\

-Note, however, that because the filter dynamics are linear, the resulting filtered noise is still Gaussian.
-More sophisticated approaches to modelling noise leave the Gaussian world, e.g.~$t$-processes and stable processes, which have heavier tails than Gaussian, and have more than just first and second order cumulants.
-We do not address such extensions here. \\